NiCADitO/Ignition_eclipse_mosquitto_mqtt/README.md

 ### 2\.
 Access the Gateways

-Wait a few minutes for the Ignition Gateways to fully initialize.
-You can then access them via your web browser:
+Wait for the Ignition Gateways to fully initialize.
+You can then access them via the browser:

   * **Ignition Main Gateway:** [http://localhost:9088](https://www.google.com/search?q=http://localhost:9088)
   * **Ignition Edge Gateway:** [http://localhost:9099](https://www.google.com/search?q=http://localhost:9099)

 ### 3\.
 Configure MQTT Connectivity

-To demonstrate the architecture, you will need to configure the **MQTT Transmission** and **MQTT Engine** modules within the Gateways.
+You will need to configure the **MQTT Transmission** and **MQTT Engine** modules within the Gateways.

   * **On the `edge` Gateway (https://www.google.com/search?q=http://localhost:9099):**